apetkau/blend4j-tutorials/README.md

 This creates a __blend4j-tutorials__ directory containing the code and other necessary files.
 This directory is structured like:

 	$ ls blend4j-tutorials
-	blend4j-tutorial-answers  blend4j-tutorial-questions  README.md
+	blend4j-tutorial-answers  blend4j-tutorial-exercises  README.md

-Each of these subdirectories is a Maven project containing the questions and answers respectively.
+Each of these subdirectories is a Maven project containing the exercises and answers respectively.
 To import these projects into eclipse please go to __File > Import...__.
 From here select __Maven > Existing Maven Projects__ and click __Next__.
 From here click __Browse__ and select the _blend4j-tutorials_ as the root directory.
-This should list the _questions_ and _answers_ projects.
+This should list the _exercises_ and _answers_ projects.
 Please click __Finish__ to import.

-The code for each of the questions should be located within src/main/java.
-Please follow along below for each of the questions.
+The code for each of the exercises should be located within src/main/java.
+Please follow along below for each of the exercises.

-Question 1
+Exercise 1
 ----------

-This question walks you through adding blend4j to your project and uploading data to a Galaxy library.
-The tasks are listed withing the pom.xml and src/main/java/Blend4JQuestion1.java as 'TODO' comments.
+This exercise walks you through adding blend4j to your project and uploading data to a Galaxy library.
+The tasks are listed withing the pom.xml and src/main/java/Blend4JExercise1.java as 'TODO' comments.

-The first TODO involves adding blend4j to your project within the pom.xml file.
+The first step (TODO 1.1) involves adding blend4j to your project within the pom.xml file.
 Please refer to the __Jars__ section within the [blend4j project](https://github.com/jmchilton/blend4j) for more information on what to add.

-The remaining TODOs involve hooking up to your running Galaxy instance and defining the file to upload.
+The remaining TODOs (1.2, 1.3, and 1.4) involve hooking up to your running Galaxy instance and defining the file to upload.

 When finished, please go to the __Shared Data__ section of your running Galaxy instance.
 You should see your newly created Data library along with the uploaded file.

-Question 2
+Exercise 2
 ----------

-Question 1 involved creating a data library using blend4j, then visually looking for this library within the Galaxy web interface.
-This question will re-factor that data library creation code into a test case using [JUnit](http://junit.org).
-The code for this question, instead of being located within src/main/java, is located within src/test/java/Blend4JQuestion2.java.
+Exercise 1 involved creating a data library using blend4j, then visually looking for this library within the Galaxy web interface.
+This exercise will re-factor that data library creation code into a test case using [JUnit](http://junit.org).
+The code for this exercise, instead of being located within src/main/java, is located within src/test/java/Blend4JExercise2.java.

-The first step (TODO 1) involes moving some of the setup code to a setup() method that has been annotated with @Before.
-The second and third steps (TODO 2 and 3) involve writing [Assert](http://junit.sourceforge.net/javadoc/org/junit/Assert.html) statements to programatically verify that the data library was succsessfully created and the file uploaded correctly.
+The first step (TODO 2.1) involes moving some of the setup code to a setup() method that has been annotated with @Before.
+The second and third steps (TODO 2.2 and 2.3) involve writing [Assert](http://junit.sourceforge.net/javadoc/org/junit/Assert.html) statements to programatically verify that the data library was succsessfully created and the file uploaded correctly.

 When finished, please run the JUnit test and verify everything passes.

-Question 3
+Exercise 3
 ----------

-Questions 2 involved running code against a pre-configured Galaxy and hardcoding a URL and API Key.
+Exercise 2 involved running code against a pre-configured Galaxy and hardcoding a URL and API Key.
 It would be nice to automate this process by having a clean instance of Galaxy setup each time we wish to run these test suites.
 This can be accomplished with the [galaxy-bootstrap](https://github.com/jmchilton/galaxy-bootstrap) project.

 Galaxy bootstrap can be installed by adding the appropriate dependency within the pom.xml file (and Maven will go and download the correct version when necessary).
 However, I created a fork of galaxy-bootstrap and added a vew extra print statements to help see what's going on behind the scenes.
 This custom version can be built and installed using the following commands: